almgun/angular-domino-security/README.md

 The main components provided is
 <ul>
 <li>Security.
 Provider for log-in functionality
 <li>Config.
-Provider Keywords and setup
+Provider for accessing keywords
 <li>Staff.
 Provider for easy access to staff information
 </ul>